 10. Nutty Nuts

 Almonds and cashews are both rich in vitamin E- another factor that contributes to collagen synthesis; walnuts are one of the highest dietary sources of the protein choline.
 All of these are rich in antioxidants that keep your skin and body looking healthy and supple.
 Try blending your favorite nuts into your coffee or smoothies to make them even healthier.
 Raw nuts are loaded with protein.
-Grinding them into a powder can definitely help boost your collagen content.
+Grinding them into a powder can definitely help boost these content.

 Conclusion: When it comes to collagen, there is a lot of confusion and it can be tough to know where to find what you need.
-In order to maintain a youthful appearance and healthy skin, collagen is a must.
+In order to maintain a youthful appearance and healthy skin, it is a must.
 All natural foods are the best way to get what you need without gathering any of the harmful side effects of processed foods or supplements.
-Try these 10 best collagen-rich foods and let us know how it works out for you.
+Try these 10 best rich foods and let us know how it works out for you.
 We hope you won’t regret it.

 Collagen-Rich Foods Infographics